dani8439/js_advanced_concepts/Section7/notes.md

 ```

 *Referential transparency* says if we change `b(a(3,4))` to `b(7)` will it have any effect on the program?
 As it is, no. Always gives the same output of `14`.
 These functions also have no side effects, not touching hte outside world.
 Only touching their own parameters.

+The biggest thing in functional programming, idea with pure functions, is that it makes functions very easy to test, to compose, and avoids a lot of bugs.
+No mutations, no shared state, have these predictable functions that minimize the bugs in our code.
+Is it possible to have pure functions everywhere?
+Can you have 100% pure functions?